wuaipinglab/RECDS/readme.md

 Build phylogenetic tree, plot and color the tree according to the amino acid type of the candidate positions.

-1. The phylogenetic trees of `A/H3N2` and `A/H1N1` were built under a GTR substitution model using `RAxML` (version 8.2.9).
+1. The phylogenetic trees of *A/H3N2* and *A/H1N1* were built under a GTR substitution model using `RAxML` (version 8.2.9).
 The GAMMA model of rate heterogeneity and other model parameters were estimated by `RAxML`.
 2. The dedicated phylogenetic visualization R package `ggtree` (v1.6.1) was used to make the plot.
 3. The result can be found in `colorTree.zip`.

 ## 3. Third-party software installation:
 While the majority of programs in the package `code/sourceCode/` are developed in the Aiping Wu lab here in the permission of use is released, there are some programs and databases which were developed by third-party groups.
-You may experience nstallation problems, please check the third-party websites.
+You may experience installation problems, please check the third-party websites.

 ### Install python dependencies
 Python modules `pandas`, `biopython` and `scikit-learn` are required.
 Installation using `pip` is recommended.

 ```bash
 pip install pandas biopython scikit-learn
 ```